Charted: U.S. Unemployment Rates Over Time

 Some states are bearing the brunt of COVID-19 losses more than others.
 According to CNN, Nevada is the hardest-hit state, with a 25.3% unemployment rate in May.
 Hospitality and tourism are significant drivers in Nevada’s economy, but these sectors have suffered as a result of stay-at-home orders around the country.
 By contrast, Nebraska had the lowest unemployment rate in May, at 5.2%.

 Yet there is some hope on the horizon.
-Even though the nationwide unemployment rate reached 14.7% in April, it dropped to 13.3% in May.
-Furthermore, economists predict that the unemployment rate dipped even further in June, while also adding 3 million jobs.
+Even though the nationwide unemployment rate reached 14.7% in April, it rapidly declined as the economy reopened and people on temporary furlough or layoff began to be rehired.
 The coronavirus outbreak is still far from over, and further effects on the economy remain to be seen.

 Want to read more of our coronavirus coverage?
-Check out our breakdown of coronavirus stimulus programs around the world and the impact of COVID-19 on the world’s major stock indexes.
+Check out our breakdown of coronavirus stimulus programs around the world, the impact of COVID-19 on the world’s major stock indexes.